 We Work for Fair Pay & Equal Opportunity for Women & People of Color in Tech

-• 84% have been told they’re too aggressive.
+- 84% had been told that they’re too aggressive;

 The impact.
 This hostile environment translates to women and people of color getting hired less often, paid less, promoted more slowly, and given opportunities less often than they deserve.